-47 This approach assumes that even if an enterprise suffers unexpected damage, if the damage is the same as that predicted for "an incident as an outcome (or impact)," the strategy and measures for the incident as an outcome should also work for unexpected damages.
+50 This approach assumes that even if an enterprise suffers unexpected damage, if the damage is the same as that predicted for "an incident as an outcome (or impact)," the strategy and measures for the incident as an outcome should also work for unexpected damages.

-In normal times, developing measures to achieve a business continuity strategy involves some cost, so the management should make a decision on the maximum cost.
-Although there are few actual cases, it is advisable to reduce the cost by collaborating with other companies.
-As already noted, however, these measures must ensure the supply of products and services in an emergency and therefore can yield many advantages, including high evaluation from clients, etc., acquisition of new customers, expansion of transactions, and improvement of investors' confidence in an enterprise.
+It is true that measures to realize a business continuity strategy, including these aspects, often require a certain amount of expenditure even during normal times, and it is important for the management to judge how much they are willing to spend.
+For example, there may be measures to reduce costs, such as forming partnerships with other enterprises.
+As already noted, however, these measures must ensure the supply of products and services in an emergency and therefore can yield many advantages, including high evaluation from customers, etc., acquisition of new customers, expansion of transactions, and improvement of investors' confidence in an enterprise.